BlogEmployee Communication Best Practices

 Compliant employee communication software, including email software, is designed to comply with data protection regulations.

 The strictest regulations were enacted by the European Union (EU) in 2018.
 Known as the EU General Data Protection Regulations (GDPR), they require that organizations keep data safe and give people control over how their data is used.
 Another function of the GDPR is to simplify the regulatory environment for international business.
-Even though this is an EU regulation, it may require compliance from companies outside the EU, including the U.S. For instance, if a U.S. citizen is living in an EU country when a company collects data that applies to this person, the GDPR will apply.
+Even though this is an EU regulation, it may require compliance from companies outside the EU, including the U.S..
+For instance, if a U.S. citizen is living in an EU country when a company collects data that applies to this person, the GDPR will apply.

-The GDPR doesn’t apply to U.S. citizens who live in the U.S. However, there are several regulations in the U.S. that offer some kind of protection.
+The GDPR doesn’t apply to U.S. citizens who live in the U.S. However, several regulations in the U.S. offer some kind of protection.
 For instance, the California Consumer Privacy Act (CCPA), also introduced in 2018, controls the collection of personal data from those living in the state of California.

 There’s also a Voluntary Product Accessibility Template (VPAT) that explains how information and communication technology (ICT) products should conform to official ICT standards.
 The VPAT is important because it facilitates accessibility compliance and helps organizations make informed decisions.
 It also reduces legal and reputational risks and ultimately promotes a more inclusive and accessible digital environment for individuals with disabilities.